pyrogram/pyrogram/docs/source/start/updates.rst

     my_handler = MessageHandler(my_function)

 Third: the method :meth:`add_handler() <pyrogram.Client.add_handler>`.
-This method is used to actually register the handler and let Pyrogram know it needs to be taken into consideration when new updates arrive and the dispatching phase begins.
+This method is used to actually register the handler and let Pyrogram know it needs to be taken into consideration when new updates arrive and the internal dispatching phase begins.

 .. code-block:: python